sshh0/mboard/README.md

 DEBUG = False in projectconfig/settings.py
 - Admin panel is available at /admin/ (run 'createsuperuser' command to create an admin user)
 - Uploading video files requires [FFmpeg](https://ffmpeg.org/) to be installed and present on the PATH variable.
+- Post deletion password is specified in the "MOD_PASS" variable in .env file